Well it has been almost a year since my last post.

 I started back to school in a graphic design program in March of

 2012 2013 (apparently, it feels a lot longer.)
-It was a long, well-thought out decision and I have not had one regret that I took this step in my life.
+It was a long, well-thought out decision and I have not had one regret.

 This brings me to today.
 I have done (sadly) almost no sewing since March of last year.
-It’s interesting what a void that has left in me – I truly love quilting and miss it so much!
-I’ve decided that it is important for me to start 2014 with a small amount of time carved out for sewing.
-It doesn’t matter if I complete anything, I just need to have that time.
+It’s interesting what a void that has left in me – I truly love it and miss it so much!

-And finally, part of my program is on web design.
-I have moved this blog from one server to another over the past week and as such there are pages that need some fixin’.
-I am also designing my graphic design business site – which oddly enough is 1201 Studio.
-I guess I have a thing for the magical time around midnight
+I have moved this blog from one server to another over the past week and as such there are pages that need some fixing.

 This was a fun quilt to make (forgetting the 430 pin basting adventure from a previous post) It was not so fun to photograph.
 Trust me that it is really pretty in person!
 One of the things about photographing a quilt after it has been washed is the distracting shadows created by the crinkling of the fabric.
 The solution is even lighting, as in indoor studio lighting or getting an outdoor location with the right angle of the sun, time of day, and bright but overcast conditions.
 Then when that day comes there will be no one to hold the quilt for you.